xregistry/spec/core/spec.md

   be a combination of the base URL for the collection appended with the `id` of the entity

-  When this URL references a Resource or Version, it MUST include the `?meta` query parameter if the request asked for the serialization of the xRegistry metadata.
-This would happen when `?meta` was used in the request, or when the Resource (or Version) is included in the serialization of a Group, such as when the `inline` feature is used.
+  When this URL references a Resource or Version, it MUST include the `meta` query parameter if the request asked for the serialization of the xRegistry metadata.
+This would happen when `meta` was used in the request, or when the Resource (or Version) is included in the serialization of a Group, such as when the `inline` feature is used.
 - Constraints: